Forex.comVisit Forex.com73% of retail investor accounts lose money

 This means providing proof of ID, a passport is best, and proof of residence which you can provide through a bank statement or utility bill that is recent.
 These should allow you to pass the verification process, and go on to fund your account which you may be asked to do at that time.

-Hong Kong trader?
-Here’s what to look for in a forex broker
+What should Hong Kong traders look for in a forex broker?

 Trading in Hong Kong, there are a few key points to look out for when choosing your forex broker.
 Below are a few important tips you can take on board: